Privacy Policy

 Data Portability

-Download a complete copy of your data at any time from Settings → Privacy → Download my data.
-The download is a JSON file containing your account record, conversations, messages, Farm Notebook facts, and any content reports you have filed.
-Exports are rate-limited to one per hour.
+- Account-wide export — from Settings → Privacy → Download my data.
+JSON file containing your account record, conversations, messages, Farm Notebook facts, and any content reports you have filed.
+Rate-limited to one per hour.

 Location Data